uesseu/ninwavelets/README.md

 But I wrote CWT.
 Because GMW can skip one inverse FFT.
 Now it has own CWT method, which can skip one inverse FFT.
 And I noticed, it is good for Morlet Wavelet too.
+The result resembles that of mne python.

-It is a brand new project, and under heavily development(On my Sunday).
+This is a brand new project, and under heavily development(Mainly on my Sunday).
 Destructive changes may be made.

 # Exsamples